ferrisoxide/rubyredbricks.com/source/blog/2013-12-14-digitalocean-the-good-the-bad-and-well-the-good.markdown

 _"I'll need to get you to log a support ticket before I can help you with that"_

 I'd never speak to a client like that.
+And thankfully neither do the staff at Digital Ocean.

 At the end of the day, VM hosting providers are supplying a service to actual, real-life people.
 Having the technical competence is one thing.
 But to not acknowledge that someone is hurting is a terrible way to do business.
 If I want to keep a customer, my job is to make the problem go away - as best as I can.